While French press coffee-making is fairly simple, you do need to care properly for your pot.

-In this guide we will learn how to clean a French press in 4 easy steps!
+In this guide you will learn how to clean a French press in 4 easy steps!

 SEE ALSO: Best French Press Coffee Makers